AhlemKaabi/simple_shell/README.md

 ## Notes
 * This shell does not handle aliases, variables or history.
 * This shell handle Ctrl+C: ./hsh do not quit when the user inputs ^C
+* This shell handle Ctrl+D: ./hsh do quit when the user inputs ^D

 ### Bugs
 Update the env variable OLDPWD and PWD using the `cd` builtin command.